 a.
 Ball in Play: If the ball is not kicked beyond the penalty area, (i.e. directly into play), the kick shall be retaken.
 When a goal kick has been taken and the player who has kicked the ball touches it again before it has left the penalty area, the kick must be retaken.
 Goal kicks must be taken on or within goal kick area.

 b.
 Player Positions: Players of the team opposing that of the player taking the kick shall remain outside the penalty area until the ball has left the penalty area.

 c.
 Violations/Kicker: If a player taking a goal kick plays the ball a second time after it has exited the penalty area, but before another player has touched it, a free kick shall be awarded to the opposing team.

 CORNER KICK – When the whole of the ball having been last played by one of the defending team passes over the end perimeter wall or makes contact with a designated out of bounds area between the corner markings, excluding when a legal goal is scored, a member of the attacking team shall take a corner kick.
 A goal may be scored directly from such a kick.
-Players of the team opposing that of the player taking the corner kick shall not approach within ten (10) feet of the ball until it is in play.
+Players of the team opposing that of the player taking the corner kick shall not cross the goal keepers area if forming a wall.

 PLACEMENT – The whole of the ball shall be placed on the nearest corner mark, and it shall be kicked in from that position.